 How Much Will My Home Really Cost?

-Once you know what kind of mortgage you want and the price of the house you can afford, you should add up all of the other costs involved in buying a house so that you know the true cost of buying your home.
+Once you know what kind of mortgage you want and the price of the house you can afford in the Greater Vancouver Area, you should add up all of the other costs involved in buying a house so that you know the true cost of buying your home.

 Figure Out the Up-front Costs